abhayphougat/ActiveMQConsumer/ReadMe.txt

     mvn install

-To run this project with Maven use
+To run this project

-    mvn camel:run
+    Start the Main.java

 For more help see the Apache Camel documentation